Green-Software-Foundation/sci-ai/SPEC.md

 The Consumer boundary SHALL include all components related to the Operation and Monitoring lifecycle stage, including but not limited to:

-- API & Inference
+- API and Inference
 - Orchestration
 - Scaling
-- Observability & Monitoring
+- Observability and Monitoring
-- Data & Feature Management
+- Data and Feature Management
-- Storage & Artifacts
+- Storage and Artifacts
-- UX & Client-side
+- UX and Client-side
-- Model Tool & Service Connectors
+- Model Tool and Service Connectors

 ### 6.2 Provider Boundary